khulnasoft/integrations-core/foundationdb/README.md

 ### Installation

-The FoundationDB check is included in the [Datadog Agent][2] package, but requires the [FoundationDB client][8] to be installed.
+The FoundationDB check is included in the [Khulnasoft Agent][2] package, but requires the [FoundationDB client][8] to be installed.

 ### Configuration